simonlc/epoch-timeago/readme.md

 ## Usage

-Simply pass a unix timestamp *converted to milliseconds* (`timestamp * 1000`) and get a time ago formatted string.
+Simply pass a Unix time stamp *converted to milliseconds* (`timestampInSeconds * 1000`) and get a time ago formatted string.
+If your timestamps are in milliseconds no conversion is necessary.

-The reason of converting is simple, the base unit of time in JavaScript is milliseconds(ms) while Unix Timestamp is in seconds.
-Therefore need to multiply Unix Timestamp by `1000` in order to get relative time.

 ```jsx
 import timeAgo from 'epoch-timeago';